devitocodes/devito-performance/compiler-manuscript/README.md

   of the aforementioned Devito v3.1 is simply that substantial improvements to the plotting routines have been added over time, and the manuscript uses the v3.3 variant.
+* [YASK 7f0334d](https://github.com/opesci/yask) to run the experiments with the YASK backend.

 This directory is structured as follows: